nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                     //Prepare the stream for deserializing the data buffer.Seek(0, SeekOrigin.Begin);

-                    //Create a SequentialReader for type SensorData which will derserialize all serialized objects from the given stream
+                    //Create a SequentialReader instance for type SensorData, which will deserialize all serialized objects from the given stream.
-                    //It allows iterating over the deserialized objects because it implements IEnumerable<T> interface using (var reader = new SequentialReader<SensorData>(
+                    //It allows iterating over the deserialized objects because it implements the IEnumerable<T> interface. using (var reader = new SequentialReader<SensorData>(
                         AvroContainer.CreateReader<SensorData>(buffer, true)))
                     {